DavidRMorphew/mounty-hall-app-api/README.md

 Please feel free to add and update tests where appropriate.

-This project is built for welcomed collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.
+This project is designed with collaboration in mind, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## License
 The app is open source under the terms of the [MIT License](https://github.com/DavidRMorphew/mounty-hall-app-api/blob/main/LICENSE.txt).